cjmet/AhMediaPlayer/README.md

 <br>

 ## Dev Blog
+* Third Attempt still has many of the same errors and bugs.
+But is semi-stable.
 * Second Attempt to move the project into a new clean framework.
 First attempt ended up with the same errors as before, and just turned into a complete disaster again.
 * Publishing and compiling is a disaster no matter what I do.
 It's either wanting android stuff, or IOS stuff, or it's ignoring the windows app manifest.
 Every way I try it, it's another different error.
 * Added NULL Keyword and Logic, and minor layout updates.